-After some surprising results in our tests, the GravityWorks took the lead in our comparison, winning the Editors' Choice award.
-We initially thought this system would be bulky and time-consuming, but the opposite was true.
-In fact, this is the fastest system for filtering water; it is the best option for filtering large quantities, is one of our lightest filter systems, and requires little to no maintenance.
+In fact, this one of the fastest systems for filtering water; it is the best option for filtering large quantities, is one of our lightest filter systems, and requires little to no maintenance.
 The filter lasts a long time before replacement (1,500 liters).
-Since it easily treats small or large amounts of water, it is the most versatile system, working well for a camp of multiple people or for a solitary hiker on the move in the mountains.
 The primary drawback to this system is that is more expensive than the average pump filter such as the Katadyn Hiker Pro or the MSR Sweetwater Microfilter.
 Also, it does not treat viruses like the SteriPEN Ultra or the MSR Guardian, so if you plan to travel around some very sketchy water, this may not be the filter system of choice.

 This filter just barely beat out its closest competitor, the MSR AutoFlow Gravity Filter.
 This very similar system may work best for you, especially if you already have an MSR hydration bladder or Dromedary bag to use with it.

 RELATED REVIEW: The Best Backpacking Water Filters and Treatment Systems of 2017